hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

 Flow and React are both Facebook projects - so as you might imagine, they work quite well together.
-React components can take type parameters to specify types for props, default props, and state.
+React components can take type parameters to specify types for props and state.
 Type-checking works well with both [functional and class components][].

 Flow type annotations provide an alternative to `propTypes` runtime checks.